 Warning: No Disrespecting Allowed

-Resist the temptation to engage in any shenanigans while touring the Acropolis.
+Resist the temptation to engage in any shenanigans while snapping pictures of the monuments of the Acropolis.
 Guards patrol the perimeter on the lookout for anyone daring to make light of Greece’s national treasures.
 They frown on people mugging for the camera with excessively silly poses or acting in any way disrespectfully.

 Temple of Erechtheion at the Acropolis of Athens

 The beautiful temple of Erechtheion with its columns made from the figures of women is a highlight of the Acropolis.
-The original statues are in the Acropolis Museum.
+The original statues are in the Acropolis Museum, which I talk about later in this post.
 The statues you’ve climbed up to see are reproductions.

 But the temple is still wonderful!
 Who cares that most of it was rebuilt in modern times?